cpyup/car_dealership/README.md

     }
 ```

 >Outside of the input handling, I implemented a *slightly* improved version of my table output (featured in the last capstone).
-This is the first project that will actually be submitted with *full* and *up-to-date Javadoc*, so I am happy about that.
+This is the first project that will actually be submitted with *full* and *up-to-date* Javadoc, so I am happy about that.
 I was also able to implement more test cases than I have previously.

 ## Future Work